cockroachdb/docs/v2.0/create-sequence.md

 <span class="version-tag">New in v2.0:</span> The `CREATE SEQUENCE` [statement](sql-statements.html) creates a new sequence in a database.
 Use a sequence to auto-increment integers in a table.

-{{site.data.alerts.callout_info}}Using sequences may slow down your application.
+{{site.data.alerts.callout_info}}Using sequences may slow down your application because it does a write to persistent storage.
 Use the serial data type unless a sequence is preferred or required.{{site.data.alerts.end}}

+{{site.data.alerts.callout_info}}Sequences can have gaps.
+To avoid blocking concurrent transactions that use same sequence, transactions cannot be rolled back and values cannot be returned again.{{site.data.alerts.end}}

 <div id="toc"></div>